yaejeec/yaejeec.github.io/_pages/about.md

 Teaching Experience/Services
 ------
-* AISTATS-22: Reviewer for Proceedings in AISTATS-22
+* Reviewer for AISTATS-22, ICML-22, ITR3@ICML-21
-* ICML-21: Reviewer for Workshop on Information-Theoretic Methods for Rigorous, Responsible, and Reliable Machine Learning (ITR3@ICML)
+* Spring 2022: TA for ML Outreach for Highschools in Pittsburgh
 * Spring 2021: TA for 18-667: Algorithms for Large-scale Distributed ML and Optimization [[link]](https://www.andrew.cmu.edu/course/18-667/)